We’ve gained a good understanding of assignment as a tool in modeling, as well

 Observe that the third piece in this decomposition (pairs that are not in the

-first row) is (recursively) the pairs formed from (stream-cdr S)
+first row) is (recursively) the pairs formed from (stream-cdr S) and

-.
+(stream-cdr T).
 Also note that the second piece (the rest of the first

 row) is